-Bohol Island is one of my favourite destinations in the Philippines offering a mecca of adventures such as waterfalls, beaches, cave pools, cliff jumping, island hopping and, of course, the famous Chocolate Hills, Bohol is a must-visit destination!
+Offering a mecca of adventures such as waterfalls, beaches, cave pools, island hopping, and of course, the famous Chocolate Hills, Bohol is a must-visit destination!

-There are daily flights to Bohol welcoming both domestic and international travellers.
-The main airport in Bohol is Panglao International Aiport located on Panglao Island.
+There are daily flights to Bohol welcoming both domestic and international travelers.
+The main airport in Bohol is Panglao International Airport located on Panglao Island.

 Cebu to Bohol ferry